Heart Disease Prevention Strategies

 Avoid Foods That Promote Arterial Plaque Formation

 Incorporating options like fatty fish, nuts, and leafy greens can be beneficial for maintaining healthy arteries and reducing the risk of plaque buildup.
 At Amavita Heart and Circulatory Wellness®, we understand how overwhelming these concerns can be.
-Our experts emphasize the importance of a thorough and preventive testing to ensure your cardiovascular well-being.
+Our experts emphasize the importance of a thorough health assessment and preventive testing to ensure your cardiovascular well-being.

 The red slice shows foods you should avoid to keep your arteries healthy, while the green slice highlights foods that can help support your heart and circulation.